Skip to content

 R packages with external dependencies

 Installing an R package will automatically install other R packages on which that package depends.
 However, R packages often depend on software packages provided outside R, such as C libraries.
-These packages may be provided by a module on Apocrita instead of being available by default.
-To access these packages be sure to load the Apocrita module before starting your R session.
+These packages may be provided by the automatically activated Spack environment as detailed above.

-For example, the module gdal is required to build the rgdal R package and the module gmp is required for several numerical R packages.
+For example, the library gdal is required to build the rgdal R package and the library gmp is required for several numerical R packages.
+Both are included as part of the Spack environment.

 R packages using code in other languages